Intrinsic Universal Measurements of Non-linear Embeddings: Introduction

+Following the above information geometric approach, this work tackles the basic problem of defining an \emph{intrinsic complexity} of the mapping $f:\,\calY\to\calX$.
+Our construction is based on the following intuitions.
+For any given $\bm{y}\in\calY$, we can define a local probability distribution $p(\bm{y})$ (a ``soft neighbourhood'' of $\bm{y}$) based on how the image of $\calY$ under the mapping $f$ is embedded inside $\calX$.
+In geometric terms, $p(\bm{y})$ is defined based on a submanifold $f(\calY)$ of the ambient space $\calX$, which is often referred to as the ``data manifold''.
+On the other hand, we can build another not necessarily normalized measure $s(\bm{y})$ around $\bm{y}$ based on the intrinsic structure of $\calY$.
+For a low complexity $f$, $p$ and $s$ should be similar, meaning that the mapping $f$ does not impose additional information; $p$ and $s$ are dissimilar for a high complexity $f$.
+Hence, we measure the complexity, or imposed information, of $f$ locally around $\bm{y}\in\calY$ through measuring the discrepancy of $p$ and $s$.

+We made the following contributions: \begin{itemize} \item A formal definition of $\alpha$-discrepancy that is a one-parameter family of discrepancy measurements of a differentiable mapping $f:\calY\to\calX$; \item Proof of its invariance and other basic properties; \item Discussion on its computational feasibility and practical estimation methods; \item Connections with existing machine learning methods including neighbourhood embeddings and autoencoders. \end{itemize}

-In the rest of this paper, we first review some basics of information geometry (\cref{sec:alpha}); then we formally define the $\alpha$-discrepancy of an embedding (\cref{sec:embed}) and prove its basic properties; then we show how it connects with existing learning methods such as the neighbour embeddings (\cref{sec:connections}); we discuss possible extensions (\cref{sec:extensions}) and concludes (\cref{sec:con}).
+In the rest of this chapter, we first review the $\alpha$-divergence, based on which our core concepts are defined (\cref{sec:alpha}).
+We formally define the local and global $\alpha$-discrepancy of an embedding and show its basic properties and closed-form expressions (\cref{sec:embed}).
+Then, we demonstrate that the $\alpha$-discrepancy is computationally feasible and give practical estimation methods (\cref{sec:empirical}).
+We present how it connects with existing techniques such as the neighbour embeddings and related deep learning methods (\cref{sec:connections}).
+We discuss possible extensions and concludes (\cref{sec:con}).
+Proofs of the statements are provided in the end of the chapter.